 This course is for students enrolled in Liberal Arts and General Education Programs.
 The course is not recommended for students who have completed Algebra II or higher.
-Prerequisites: A grade of "C" or better in MAT 016 or MAT 022, ENG 089, and ENG 099, or satisfactory performance on the College Basic Skills Placement Test.
+Prerequisites: MAT 017 or MAT 022, ENG 097, or satisfactory performance on the College Basic Skills Placement Test.
 3 lecture hours per week.
 3 credit hours.